 According to the U.S. Bureau of Labor Statistics (BLS), multimedia artists and animators, which include digital media designers, earned a median annual wage of $72,520 and a median hourly wage of $34.87 (www.bls.gov) in 2018.
 Payscale.com also reports that the salary for a digital designer ranges from $39,000-$79,000 as of September 2019.

 Digital media designers use integrated media to communicate messages, information, and entertainment through video games, movies, special effects, or 3-D animation.
 They often have a bachelor's degree in a field such as Web design, digital video production and editing, graphic design, or digital photography.

 The responsibilities of a digital media designer can vary greatly depending on the specific area of employment; however, most designers create 2- and 3-dimensional images, graphics, models, and animation using digital programs.
 These creations are communicated via mediums such as the Internet, film, television, and mobile technologies.
 Digital media designers also use technical programs to create content for traditional outlets, such as newsletters, newspapers, and manuals.

-The field of digital media design was expected to experience a slower-than-average job increase from 2012-2022, according to the BLS.
+The field of digital media design was expected to experience an on-average job increase from 2018-2028, according to the BLS.
 Positions were expected to grow in computer graphics for the expanding mobile technology market.
 In addition, consumer demand for video games, movies, special effects, and 3-D animation accounted for some of the predicted growth.